AgoraIO-Community/agora-mediapipe-readyplayerme/docs/GUIDE.md

 > NOTE: Make sure to add client event listensers before joining the channel, otherwise some events may not get triggered as expected.

 ## 3D & Avatar Setup
 When the user clicks the join button, initialize the ThreeJS scene and append the `<canvas>`  to  the `localUserContainer`.
 After the scene is created, load the avatar using the `glbURL` from the user.
-After the 3D avatar is loaded, we'll traverse it's scene graph and create a an object with all the nodes.
+After the 3D avatar is loaded, we'll traverse its scene graph and create an object with all the nodes.
 This will give us quick access to the `headMesh`.

-There is a noticable delay between the time it takes to initialize the scene to the moment the 3D avatar is loaded and ready for use.
+There is a noticeable delay between the time it takes to initialize the scene and the moment the 3D avatar is loaded and ready for use.
 To let the user know it's loading it's good practice to display a loading animation and remove it once the 3D avatar is added to the scene.

 ```javascript
 // get the local-user container div